KennedyUC/aws-webApp-terraform/README.md

     terraform apply -var-file vars.tfvars
     ```

     You will be prompted to enter the same values as with the step above.

+6. Cleanup:

+    ```bash
+    terraform destroy -var-file vars.tfvars
+    ```